pxblue-test/login/README2.md

 For additional information read our [React Native Guide](https://pxblue.github.io/development/frameworks-mobile/react-native)

-All of our React Native code examples can be found on [Expo-Snack](https://expo.io/snacks/@px-blue)
+All of our live React Native code examples can be found on [Expo-Snack](https://expo.io/snacks/@px-blue)